 I also host a successful radio show, B2B Radio, which focuses on helping business owners.
 In a nutshell, I help owners improve their field service profit and efficiency through both 1-on-1 interaction and, as you alluded to, a subscription-based model.

-2. What are the most common problems you see when companies come to you for help and what’s your advice?
+2. What are the most common problems you see when companies come to you for help?

 The four most common problems I encounter with business owners, regardless of industry or company size are: